alibaba/rax/packages/rax-cli/src/generator/universalapp/README.md

 ### `npm start`

-Runs the app in development mode.
+Run the app in development mode.

 Open [http://localhost:9999](http://localhost:9999) to view it in the browser.